A CHURCH of England plan to pay £100million slavery reparations is legally dubious, a think tank report claims.

 Unlock even more award-winning articles as The Sun launches brand new membership programme – Sun Club.

-Hence then, the article about church s plan to fork out 100million in slavery reparations might not be legal think tank claims was published today ( ) and is available on The Sun ( Middle East ) The editorial team at PressBee has edited and verified it, and it may have been modified, fully republished, or quoted.
+Hence then, the article about church s plan to fork out 100million in slavery reparations might not be legal think tank claims was published today ( ) and is available on ( Middle East ) The editorial team at PressBee has edited and verified it, and it may have been modified, fully republished, or quoted.
 You can read and follow the updates of this news or article from its original source.

 Read More Details